Franchise As Alternative Investment?

 He and I have talked on occasion about what it would take to be successful as a franchise owner.

-While there are all kinds of business models out there to buy into, he firmly believed that someone considering buying a franchise had to be willing to be physically present at the franchise location and willing to perform any function of the business.
+He firmly believed that someone considering buying a franchise must be willing to be physically present at the franchise location.
+They must also be willing to perform any function of the business.

 Just like anything else we attempt, it works for some and not for others, and part of it has to do with the effort we apply, another part to our skills, and yet another to randomness (e.g. ‘luck’).

-So, although I suspect the reader board is overpromising on the opportunity (a franchise) and not quite accurately comparing an asset type to a business model, it definitely does work for some people as a way to create income.
+So, although I suspect the reader board is over-promising on the opportunity (franchise investment) and not quite accurately comparing an asset type to a business model, it definitely does work for some people as a way to create income.

 But for most people it’s going to be more aligned to seeking ROI after significant lead time and personal effort than to, say, Dollar Cost Averaging into their brokerage accounts.